Power of the Written Word

 Essays should be between 300-600 words in length.

-Obtain two letters of recommendation (one from high school faculty/administrator and one from a community organization).
+Obtain one letter of recommendation (from a high school faculty/administrator and/or from a community organization).

 Upload a high school resume.